 On August 28, 2015, 18F announced the first round of awardees for the Agile Delivery Services Marketplace (or Agile Blanket Purchase Agreement).
 For me, it was a bittersweet culmination of nearly nine months of work.
-On the one hand, I knew I had just played a central role in architecting and executing a first-of-a-kind acquisition.
-On the other hand, I knew we had fallen short of achieving some of our goals such as maintaining a consistent schedule and running a legitimate best-value procurement.
+On the one hand, I knew I’d just played a central role in architecting and executing a first-of-a-kind acquisition.
+On the other hand, I knew we’d fallen short of achieving some of our goals, such as maintaining a consistent schedule and running a legitimate best-value procurement.

 Over the past few years, I’ve had time to reflect on my own personal experience running a tech challenge.
 I’ve also had the opportunity to observe and participate in several others.
 Given the increasing use of tech challenges in government procurements (for example, the Department of Homeland Security’s Flexible Agile Support for the Homeland and the State of California’s Agile Development Prequalified Vendor Pool), I’d like to share my thoughts on what we, as a community, can do to make even better use of them.

 In traditional govtech procurements, vendors write a tome on what they purportedly can do, and whoever’s literature inspires the most confidence often stands a good chance of winning.
 It’s sort of like commissioning an artist to produce a great work of art based solely on how well their agent says they can paint.

 Tech challenges shift the evaluation focus away from being told to being shown.
 For example, the government could ask vendors to submit an application prototype for evaluation by in-house technical experts.
 Such an approach is designed to serve as a more precise proxy measurement of a vendor’s overall ability or capacity to deliver the contract successfully.